boc-tothefuture/openhab-jruby/docs/usage.md

 * `Triggers`: UI-based rules provide equivalent triggers through the UI.
 * `Guards`: UI-based rules use `Conditions` in the UI instead.
 Alternatively it can be implemented inside the rule code.
-* `Execution Blocks`: The UI-based rules will execute your JRuby script as if it's inside a `run` execution block.
+* `Execution Blocks`: The UI-based rules will execute your JRuby script as if it's inside a {OpenHAB::DSL::Rules::Builder#run run execution blocks}.
-A special `event` variable is available within your code to provide it with additional information regarding the event.
+A special {OpenHAB::Core::Events::AbstractEvent event} variable is available within your code to provide it with additional information regarding the event.
-For more details see the [run execution block](docs/usage/execution/run.md).
+For more details see the {OpenHAB::DSL::Rules::Builder#run run execution blocks}.
 * `delay`: There is no direct equivalent in the UI.
-It can be achieved using timers like in the example below.
+It can be achieved using {OpenHAB::DSL.after timers}.
 * `otherwise`: There is no direct equivalent in the UI.
 However, it can be implemented within the rule using an `if-else` block.